tordona/Ymir/README.md

   -h, --help         Display help text
   -f, --fullscreen   Start in fullscreen mode
   -P, --paused       Start paused
+  -E, --exceptions   Capture all unhandled exceptions
 ```

 Use `-p <profile-path>` to point to a separate set of configuration and state files, useful if you wish to have different user profiles (hence the name).

 The options are case-sensitive -- lowercase `-p` sets the profile path, uppercase `-P` makes the emulator start paused.

+`-E` captures all unhandled exceptions, which can be useful to troubleshoot crashes or failure to start the emulator.

 Note that the Windows version does not output anything to the console, but it does honor the command line parameters.